-A St Mary's CE School CONSULTATION Policy for Admissions 2023/24 (Primary, Infant or First School)
+B Christ the Sower School CONSULTATION Policy for Admissions 2023/24 (Primary, Infant or First School)

-St Mary's CE SCHOOL is part of the Oxford Diocesan Bucks Schools Trust (ODBST), who are the admissions authority for the school.
+Christ the Sower School is part of the Oxford Diocesan Bucks Schools Trust (ODBST), who are the admissions authority for the school.
 The Board of Trustees work in partnership over the consultation and operation of the individual schools' admissions policy but hold to the Board of Trustees the agreement to the admissions policies of its academies.